-Here are the reasons employers must choose an ACKO Group Health Insurance Policy for the employees.
+Here are the reasons employers must choose an ACKO Group Health Insurance Plan for the employees.
 As our policy is customisable by the employer, the exact plans, features, services, etc., can be decided at the time of policy purchase or renewal.

 Administration of Group Medical Coverage for employees can be a hassle.
 Some employees leave, new ones get on board, and the list of their dependents can also change.

 ACKO Group Health Insurance Policy seamlessly integrates with popular HRMS solutions to provide easy policy administration.
 From enrollment to claims — everything is handled from our app.

 ACKO has a tie-up with more than 7000 hospitals PAN India.
 This enables cashless claim settlement where employees don't have to worry about arranging treatment funds.
 Because we will settle a major part of the bill directly with the hospital.